jy-datasci/ds3project/CodeBook.md

 ###Project description
 Given some sample data, combine the test and training sets.
 The data contains 30 subjects, each performing 6 activities, along with variables measuring and calculating various values during each activity.
-The result is to create a summary data set of the mean values for the means and standard deviation columns in the original data for each combination of subject and activity.
+The goal is to create a summary data set of the mean values for the means and standard deviation columns in the original data for each combination of subject and activity.

 ###Data Processing
-The features_info.txt file included with the source data describes the original organization of variables that make up the data, and how they were calculated.
+The features_info.txt file included with the source data describes the original variables that make up the data, and how they were calculated.
 The original variable names are in features.txt.
 The descriptions for the files in the source data set is in the README.txt file included with the source data.

 The test/subject_test.txt and train/subject_train.txt files are added as a subject column to the test and training data sets, respectively.
 The